 The lowest level, the hypodermis, is made primarily of fat, and it serves to attach the dermis to your muscles and bones.
 It also helps regulate your body temperature.

 Anything you do to the epidermis will affect the other layers, which is why natural skin care is so important.
-And anything you to do your body in general will affect the health of your skin.

-How to Get Better Skin Naturally: 7 Tips
+How to Get Better Skin Naturally

-By now you know that quality, natural skin care products are an important tool for keeping your skin in its best possible condition.
+By now you know that clean, natural skin care products are an important tool for keeping your skin in its best possible condition.
 But there are a lot of other factors that determine how well your largest organ is functioning.